‘Vanderpump Rules’ Stars Jax Taylor And Brittany Cartwright Are ‘Wedding Prepping,’ Showing Off Weight Loss

 Meanwhile, on Taylor’s own Instagram Stories, he shared a video from the gym’s lobby, where mothers were enjoying free Rose all day.

-As fans have seen over the past several months, Taylor and Cartwright have been showing off their weight loss frequently on social media and weeks ago, during a trip to the Stagecoach Music Festival, the reality stars flaunted their new bodies as they took in the sights of the event.
+As fans have seen over the past several months, Taylor and Cartwright have been showing off their weight loss frequently on social media.
+Weeks ago, during a trip to the Stagecoach Music Festival, the reality stars flaunted their new bodies as they took in the sights of the event.

-In photos shared by Taylor and Cartwright at the time, Cartwright was seen showcasing her fit frame in a tight blue romper and cowgirl boots as Taylor donned a white T-shirt and denim pants.
+In photos shared by Taylor and Cartwright at the time, Cartwright was seen showcasing her fit frame in a tight blue romper and cowgirl boots, as Taylor donned a white T-shirt and denim pants.

 During the event, both Taylor and Cartwright posted photos of one another on their Instagram pages.